 If you know of other important resources related to Hiestand/Haston research, please contact Wayne Haston.

-Europe and Immigration to America
+Europe and Emigration to America

 Baughman, J. Ross.
 A Lake beneath the Crescent Moon: Some of the History, Legends & Folkart from around Zürich, Ranging from Prehistoric times through the 18th Century: Along with the Families Thereabout Named Bachman, Hiestand, Ringger & Strickler.
 Edinburg, VA: Shenandoah History, 2000.